arista-channel/acws/docs/references/agni_tacacs.md

 ## Overview

-This lab is intended to use the Campus Workshop to showcase how to configure Tacacs with AGNI.
+This lab is intended to use the Campus Workshop to showcase how to configure TACACS+ with AGNI.
 There are many online resources available, this will only include the basics of what's required.

 ## AGNI Configuration